interlock-network/bouncer/README.md

 E --> O
 K --> E[Bouncer blocks URL by deleting original message <br> and posts new message alerting users]
 ```

+# Important files

+To understand what Interlock-Bouncer does in code, the best place to start is in `source/bouncer.py` .

+# Infrastructure

+Interlock-Bouncer clients are run on AWS EC2 instances in the us-west-2 region.
+Each
+Discord server gets their own client on their own EC2 instance.
+We spin up
+these clients for each user.

+# Updating the translations

+In order to update the translations it is necessary to scan all the
+appropriate Python files with `gettext` or `xgettext` to generate the
+appropriate `.po` files.
+An example of the command can be seen below:

+`xgettext -o locales/base.pot -L Python source/bouncer.py`

+after you create your `base.pot` file, you will need to create a
+directory in the following format for each language (example language, en):

+`locales/en/LC_MESSAGES/base.po` where you simply copy `base.pot` to
+`base.po`.

+After you have edited your translations and set your `CHARSET` in your
+`base.po` file, you'll need to compile it to machine code using `msgfmt`.

+To do so, navigate to `locales/en/LC_MESSAGES` and execute the
+following command:

+`msgfmt -o base.mo base`

+# Maintainer

+The maintainer for Interlock-Bouncer is [@jmercouris](https://github.com/jmercouris).